-With relentless changes affecting the markets, long-term success will ultimately depend on a company's ability to synthesize, adapt, align and renew itself faster than the competition.
+With the relentless changes and complexity impacting market dynamics, long-term success will ultimately depend on a company's ability to synthesize, align, adapt and renew itself faster than the competition.

 An increasingly complex world demands a different kind of decision-making.
 In the 21st century, you're making decisions and setting direction amid increased ambiguity.
 Each decision contains a guess about the future.